usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

 Ability to establish controls for the connections made to the IoT device.
 Capabilities that may be necessary:
 - Ability to establish requirements for remote access to the IoT device and/or IoT device interface including
-  - Usage restrictions.
+  - Usage restrictions
-  - Configuration requirements.
+  - Configuration requirements
-  - Connection requirements.
+  - Connection requirements
-  - Manufacturer established requirement.
+  - Manufacturer established requirement
 - Ability to enforce the established local and remote access requirements.
 - Ability to prevent external access to the IoT device management interface.
 - Ability to update logical interface configuration through a network interface.